andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### When does the system directly call "onDestroy()" after it called "onCreate(Bundle)"? (without calling onStart(), onResume(), onStop(), onPause())
 By calling finish() within the onCreate(Bundle) method, the system does not call any further lifecycle methods except onDestroy().

-### Activity A start Activity B. Which lifecycle methods are called and in what order?
+### Activity A starts Activity B. Which lifecycle methods are called and in what order?

 1. Activity A's onPause() method is called.
 2. Activity B's onCreate(), onStart(), and onResume() methods are called in sequence.
 Activity B is in foreground now.